 The Excel Amordegrc function calculates the prorated linear depreciation of an asset for each accounting period, with a depreciation coefficient applied, depending on the life of the asset.
-The function has been introduced into Excel for users of the French accounting system.
+The function is provided for users of the French accounting system.

 Where the arguments are as follows:

 |first_period||-||The date of the end of the first period.|

 |salvage||-||The salvage value at the end of the lifetime of the asset.|